 National Data Buoy Center - This NOAA web page includes a map of buoys strategically positioned in coastal and ocean areas around the world to record atmospheric and oceanographic data.
 To keep an eye on ocean wind speeds and wave heights, click on a buoy icon to get the most recent data, which is typically updated hourly.

 Surf Report - New England and Nova Scotia - This web page maintained by stormsurf.com provides color-coded and numerical data on wave heights, along with information on wind direction and speed.
 The forecast extends for 180 hours.

 Sea Surface Temperature Analysis - With hurricanes, the warmer the ocean waters, the stronger the storms.
-This NWS page includes graphics with sea surface temperatures for the Atlantic Basin.
+This NOAA page includes graphics with sea surface temperatures for the Atlantic Basin.

-National Ocean Service Water Level Observation Network - From the National Ocean Service, this website provides data from major tide gauges through the country and the world.
+Water Levels - This NOAA website provides data from major tide gauges through the country and the world.
 Click on Massachusetts on the index map to get state data, which is generated at 6-minute intervals.

 Advanced Hydrologic Prediction Service: Boston Office - This NWS page provides data on current river and stream levels, forecasted levels, and precipitation forecasts for southeastern New England.
 Stream and tide gauges throughout the region are color coded by hazard stage; clicking on each gauge gives a graph of the water height as well as a 2-day forecast and a discussion of the types of impact expected in relation to the water level.

 Northeast River Forecast Center Briefing Page - See this NWS site for all things hydrological—from observed and forecast river conditions and precipitation forecasts to flash flood guidance and regional hazards information.